nus-cs2103-AY2122S1/ip/docs/README.md

   - Tasks with an associated deadline
 - Events
   - Tasks that occur at a specified time and date

+### Load and Store Tasks
+Tasks managed by Duke™ are stored locally in a data file, so you can be sure that Duke™ remembers your tasks, no matter how many there are.

 ### Interact with Tasks
 Duke™ enables you to list your tasks, mark tasks as done, find tasks, and even set a priority level to differentiate more important tasks from the rest.